Skip to content ↓

 Our English lessons develop pupils’ spoken language, reading, writing and vocabulary.
 Literacy is taught in a cross-curricular way, linking up with other areas of the curriculum.
 We teach our pupils to speak clearly, to convey their ideas fluently and confidently and to ask questions.
 Their vocabulary is developed systematically.

-Our reading lessons are delivered through whole class shared reading sessions which have a comprehension and vocabulary focus, 1:1 reading as well as through discreet phonics teaching.
-All classes have stories read to them every day, which helps to promote a love a reading and something that should be valued and treasured.
-We aim to read a range of text types including fiction, non-fiction and poetry.
+Our reading lessons are delivered through whole class shared reading comprehension sessions with a focus on VIPERS, daily fluency lessons, 1:1 reading, as well as through discreet phonics teaching.
+All classes have stories read to them every day, which helps to promote a love of reading and something that should be valued and treasured.
+We aim to read a range of text types, including fiction, non-fiction and poetry.
 We regularly update our stock of books in the library and class book-corners, ensuring that a balance of fiction, non-fiction and poetry is on offer to our children.
-The children are able to take a book of their choice from the library to enjoy reading at home.
+Children are able to take a book of their choice from the library to enjoy reading at home.

-We value greatly parent contributions to reading, and we offer parent workshops that enable our parents to learn how to support their child at home and to help them understand how we teach phonics.
-Parents are also invited into the classrooms to share books with their child.
+We greatly value parent contributions to reading, and we offer parent workshops that enable our parents to learn how to support their children at home and to help them understand how we teach phonics.
+Parents are also invited into the classrooms to share books with their children.

 Phonics